kaltura/knowledge-center-ng/documentation/Knowledge/javascript-api-kaltura-media-players.md

 1. Pass *playerUpdatePlayhead* on the notification name parameter in *addJsListener*.
 2. On your web page, define a JavaScript function that is called when the *playerUpdatePlayhead* notification is fired in the player (for example, *playerUpdatePlayheadHandler*).
-3. Pass the JavaScript function name as the listener *functionName* parameter in *addJsListener*.{syntaxhighlighter brush: jscript;fontsize: 100; first-line: 1; }kdp.addJsListener(“playerUpdatePlayhead”, “playerUpdatePlayheadHandler”) function playerUpdatePlayheadHandler(data, id) { // data = the player's progress time in seconds // id = the ID of the player that fired the notification }{/syntaxhighlighter}
+3. Pass the JavaScript function name as the listener *functionName* parameter in *addJsListener*.{% highlight javascript %}kdp.addJsListener(“playerUpdatePlayhead”, “playerUpdatePlayheadHandler”) function playerUpdatePlayheadHandler(data, id) { // data = the player's progress time in seconds // id = the ID of the player that fired the notification }{% endhighlight %}

 <h3 class="mce-heading-3">
   Using removeJsListener